MJRidder/nailstudio_booking/README.md

 The site was deployed to GitHub Pages.
 The steps to deploy are as follows:

-- In the [GitHub repository](https://github.com/MJRidder/QuizPrep), navigate to the Settings tab
+- In the [GitHub repository](https://github.com/MJRidder/nailstudio_booking), navigate to the Settings tab
 - From the source section drop-down menu, select the Main Branch, then click "Save".
 - The page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found [here](https://mjridder.github.io/QuizPrep/)
+The live link on Heroku can be found [here](https://lous-nailstudio-booking-system-72021c02bd05.herokuapp.com/)

 ### Local Deployment
 This project can be cloned or forked in order to make a local copy on your own system.